The Best Greek Potatoes

 Chopped fresh parsley: For sprinkling over at the end for a little color and freshness, if you like.

-How to make perfect Greek potatoes
+How to make Greek potatoes

 The step-by-step guide below should help you make the recipe perfectly first time.
 Scroll down to the end for the full recipe including ingredient amounts.